Heritage Home Ec

 Jams and jellies were a staple on the table when I was growing up.
 This Strawberry Rhubarb Jam was a staple to can with the harvest.

-Water Bath Canning10 mins
+Water Bath Canning:10 minutes

 Equipment